davelosert/gh-metrics-collector/README.md

 > This project is still a work in progress and is not production ready yet!

 Collect Github Committer- and Pull-Requests Metrics for entire GitHub Organisations and put them into a CSV.
-The metrics can then be put into PowerBI or Excel to produce some visualization to show the GitHub Activity or an enterprise or organisation.
+The metrics can then be put into PowerBI or Excel to produce some visualization to show the GitHub Activity of an enterprise or organisation.

 ## Usage